-Slowly, carefully, mom removed the tissue paper to reveal the most beautiful music box I had ever seen.
+Slowly, carefully, Mom removed the tissue to reveal the most beautiful music box I had ever seen.
 It was a miniature violin, made of highly lacquered ebony with mother of pearl inlay.
 We all sat in wonder as my mother gently wound the music box, then placed it on the table as an ancient Sicilian folk song began to play.
 It was wondrous and I immediately fell in love.

 Cradling it tenderly in her hands, my mother moved the violin into the living room and placed it on the marble coffee table where it became the glistening centerpiece of the room.